How to Make Cold Brew Coffee in a French Press [Best Recipe]

 You don’t have to brave the herd at Starbucks or order some crazy contraption off of Amazon to enjoy the rejuvenating elixir, because today I am going to show you how to make cold brew coffee with a French press.

 What You Will Need

 Here is a quick list of all the things you will need to create your French press cold brewed coffee:

-- To grind up those beans, you’ll need a grinder.
-I recommend the Baratza Virtuoso burr grinder, but if you use your own, just make sure it can produce an extra-coarse grind.
+- To grind up those beans, you’ll need a burr grinder.
+Just make sure whatever you have can produce an extra-coarse grind.

 - You will need 3 ¾ cups (887 ml) of filtered, room temperature water.
-(Interested in learning what's the best water for your coffee?
-Check this complete article here.)
+And if you use good water like this, your cold brew will taste better.

 - You will also need a sealable container, no smaller than your French press, to pour your brew into.

 - You may want to have some type of fine filter, though this isn’t an absolute necessity.*